Cahkmaster/randomChoiceGenerator/README.md

 # randomChoiceGenerator
-A random choice generator that lets the user input the options to pick randomly from.
+A basic random choice generator that lets the user input the options to pick randomly from.
+Will be expounded upon in the future to tailor to different ideas.